Bryan Fuller: Career

 Fuller's next project was the Hannibal Lecter series Hannibal, which premiered on NBC in 2013, and renewed for a second season in 2014.
 Fuller had developed High Moon for Syfy, based on the book The Lotus Caves, which filmed a pilot in late 2013, but was not given a series order.

 By July 2014, Starz had acquired the airing rights to Neil Gaiman's 2001 novel American Gods, and that Fuller, with producer Michael Green, would develop the novel into a television series.
 The show premiered April 30, 2017.
 The show was renewed for a second season, but Fuller and Green left the show due to budgetary issues during the writing stage of the second season.
 In early 2018, Fuller was working on a television adaptation of The Vampire Chronicles novel series by Anne Rice.
 He dropped out of the project in July of the same year.
 After leaving American Gods and Discovery, Fuller began work on his first feature film in 2021, writing a new adaptation of the 1983 Stephen King novel Christine for Sony Pictures and Blumhouse Productions, planning to make his directorial debut.
-In October 2022, it was announced Fuller would write a Friday the 13th prequel television series entitled Crystal Lake He dropped out of the project in May, 2024, citing creative differences as the cause.
+In October 2022, it was announced Fuller would write a Friday the 13th prequel television series entitled Crystal Lake He dropped out of the project in May 2024, citing creative differences.

 With development on Christine stalled, Fuller turned to an original screenplay to be his feature directorial debut, Dust Bunny starring Hannibal lead actor Mads Mikkelsen.